 But that last bit of bleach (even with Olaplex in it) just put my hair over the edge.
 I started getting breakage and split ends in the area of the blond.
 I was cutting off split ends left and right!
 And masking…. lots of masking to help repair the damage and prevent things from getting worse.
 I’ve since cut off the damage (luckily I only needed a few shorter layers in front to remove it), but the whole experience definitely renewed my love of these hair masks!

-Buy it from Olaplex, I would avoid buying it elsewhere due to diversion and fake versions.
+Buy it from Olaplex or Sephora, I would avoid buying it elsewhere due to diversion and fake versions.

 First, the biggie.
 I mentioned Olaplex above, and it is pretty amazing stuff.
 It is not “just another conditioner”, it actually works to repair bonds in your hair.
 (Labmuffin has an amazing explanation of how Olaplex works) There are 3 “steps”, though you can do any of them alone, skip steps, etc. It doesn’t need to be done in a step-wise fashion.